rudyscoggins/20.96/Readme.md

 At any time, you can see the matching Ungerboeck version of the SDKPackage or SDKWrapper by going to the assembly details.

+##20.96 Updates:
+-Added many endpoints in the UngerboeckSDKPackage and UngerboeckSDKWrapper